-- Take it off Jacks: Lower your vehicle off the jack stands and check the tire pressure.
+- Lower it From Jacks: Lower your vehicle off the jack stands and check the tire pressure.
 Ensure the pressure matches the suggested PSI rating indicated on the sidewall.
 While you’re there, visually inspect your tires for any small cracks and bulges in the rubber.

 - Start the Vehicle: Don’t be surprised if your engine runs a bit rough at first.
 After a few minutes, the idle will smooth out.
 While it’s running, check again for fluid leaks or anything out of the ordinary, and once the engine is up to operating temperature, you can take your car for a test drive.

 - Move it Slowly: Some vehicle components, such as the transmission and rear-ends require movement for full and proper lubrication.
-Slowly drive it a mile or so and stop to check it out.
+Drive your vehicle slowly for a couple kilometres or so and stop to check it out.

 - Refill Vital Fluids: Check all fluid levels and refill accordingly.
 An extra step when examining your oil is to consider changing it, even if you changed it just before storage.
 Fresh oil is inexpensive way to ensure the health of your engine.
 Remember transmission fluid requires a warm engine, so run it for 20 minutes before checking to see if it’s full.